-Whether Amazon is one of your main channels or not, the Amazon Brand Registry is definitely something worth signing up to.
-So let’s take a look at who can apply, why you should apply and how much it costs.
+Whether Amazon is one of your main channels or not the Amazon Brand Registry is definitely something worth signing up to.
+So let's take a look at who at what Amazon Brand registry is, who can apply why you should apply and how much it costs.

 Amazon Brand Registry Benefits

 To be clear the Amazon Brand Registry can't help you prevent unauthorised third-party sellers from listing your products on Amazon.